 Is it possible to dilute VitroGel hydrogels with cell culture medium instead of the dilution solution?

 For the High Concentration hydrogels, it is not recommended.
-The concentration of the ionic molecule in medium would be much higher than the dilution solution, so diluting VitroGel with cell culture medium may cause the gel to form too quickly and chunky.
+The concentration of the ionic molecule in medium would be much higher than the dilution solution, so diluting VitroGel with cell culture medium may cause the gel to form too quickly and produce a chunky consistency.
 We recommend using VitroGel Dilution Solution to adjust the highly concentrated VitroGel.

-Alternatively, VitroGel Hydrogel Matrix (Cat# VHM01) is a better option for scientists who do not want to worry about dilution and only want to mix the hydrogel with cell suspension directly.
+Alternatively, the Ready-to-use VitroGel hydrogels are a better option for scientists who do not want to worry about dilution and only want to mix the hydrogel with cell suspension directly.

-After mixing with the cell culture medium, we recommend transferring the mixture to the tissue culture plate within 10 minutes.
+After mixing with the cell culture medium, we recommend transferring the mixture to the tissue culture plate immediately.
 The hydrogel formation starts after mixing the VitroGel solution with the cell culture medium.

 If you have multiple samples with different hydrogel conditions or cell types to prepare, we recommend transferring the mixture of sample 1 to the tissue culture plate before mixing the hydrogel with cell culture medium for sample 2.